snscaimito/snscaimito.github.com/content/resume/index.markdown

 	<div>Working knowledge of Lean (inkl.
 TPS), Kanban, Scrum (since 2006), and the original Waterfall model by W. Royce</div>
 </div>

-When you are looking for a contractor, consultant, advisor, or coach, you want someone experienced.
+When you are looking for a contractor, consultant, advisor, or coach, you want someone experienced who can deliver measureable results.
 You don’t want a cog in the machine or a one-trick pony; you want someone who can quickly figure out how to best contribute to your business needs without being tied to technologies or limited by personal preferences.
+In a coaching role you want a seasoned practicioner instead of an outsider.

 Since the 1980s, I have used numerous programming languages and countless tools and frameworks.
 I’ve seen various methodologies and management styles come and go.
 I converse daily in German, English, and Spanish.
 I have also published articles in magazines, beginning in the early 1980s with <a href="https://de.wikipedia.org/wiki/Computer_Persönlich">Computer Persönlich</a>, and I maintain a blog with technical articles.
 Public speaking and presenting are activities I enjoy and have done multiple times.